Metrics

 - It can used to build derived filtered metrics by applying a filter qualifier

-- It can used to build derived metrics that change a level of detail by applying a partial grouping qualifier
+- It can used to build derived metrics that control grouping to create nested aggregations or dynamic ratio metrics

 See examples below.